The main purpose of the policy is to establish the processes by which learner admissions to Rand Park High School takes place.

 The Admission process is to be communicated to prospective parents at the school’s Open Day.
 Further communication will take place through visits to local primary schools and through the school’s newsletter and website.

-Manual admission applications and the consequent queuing are to be avoided at all costs.
-Parents who do not have access to the Internet will be permitted to use the computers in the school’s media centre in order to apply online during the official GDE Admissions period.
-Assistance will be provided to parents who do not have access to the Internet or who are computer illiterate and require help with completing the online application.
+Parents who do not have access to the Internet will be permitted to use the computers in the school’s media centre during the official GDE admissions period.
+Assistance will be provided to parents who do not have access to the Internet or who are computer illiterate and require help with completing the GDE’s online application.

 Primary Admission Criteria

-B-List applicants will be considered once the A-List’s applicants have been admitted.
-The B-List will comprise learners who do not qualify for the A-List.
-A learner who lives outside the feeder area is not precluded from seeking admission to Rand Park High School; however, access to the school cannot be guaranteed and preference is given to A-List applicants.
-After the closing date for applications has passed and the District has approved the process, all successful and unsuccessful applicants will be sent a formal written response.
-Should the school have insufficient space to accommodate all A-listed candidates, then the District Admissions Team will place those unplaced candidates at schools where there is space.
+After the closing date for applications has passed and the District has approved the process, all successful applicants will be sent a formal written response.
+Should the school have insufficient space to accommodate all the Waiting List A candidates, then the District Admissions Team will place those unplaced candidates at schools where there is space.